-We'll also hear more music from Richard Adler's long life, performed by Tony Bennett, Rosemary Clooney, Elton John, Peggy Lee, Elvis Presley, Sammy Davis Jr, and Allan Sherman - plus three words from Dean Martin and Frank Sinatra, and a famous birthday greeting from Marilyn Monroe.
+We'll also hear more music from the Adler & Ross songbook, performed by Tony Bennett, Rosemary Clooney, Elton John, Peggy Lee, Elvis Presley, Sammy Davis Jr, and Allan Sherman - plus three words from The Pajama Game performed by Dean Martin and Frank Sinatra, and a famous birthday greeting from Marilyn Monroe.

 To listen to this special tribute to Richard Adler and his two biggest hits, click the "play" button just above.